Glasses and testing for glasses (Hospital Refraction)

 Why do people need glasses?

-The ability to see starts when light rays pass through the eye, and it passes both the cornea (clear surface on the eye front) and the lens inside the eye that help bend and focus the light rays.
+The ability to see starts when light rays pass through the eye.
+Rays pass the cornea (the clear surface on the front of the eye) and the lens inside the eye.
+The lens helps bend and focus the light rays.

-Any irregularities in corneal or eye shape results in a visual defect known as a refractive error.
-This includes hypermetropia, myopia, and astigmatism.
+Any irregularities in corneal or eye shape results in a visual defect.
+This is known as a refractive error, and includes hypermetropia, myopia, and astigmatism.

 A refraction appointment is generally arranged by the orthoptist as a routine assessment.